teomarcdhio/infrastructureTF/README.md

 #Basic setup of an infrastrucre in Azure using Terraform

-Create a terrafomr.auto.tfvars and define the following:
+Create a terraform.auto.tfvars and define the following:
 ```
 location = "uksouth"
 resource_group = "resourcegroupname"